Version: 2022.3

 A device can be AR-capable without supporting all possible AR features.
 Available functionality depends on both the device platform and the capabilities of the specific device.
 For example, ARCore, Google’s AR platform for Android, does not currently support body tracking, so body tracking can’t be used when you build your app for the Android platform.
 Even on the same platform, capabilities can vary from device to device.
 For example, a specific device model might support AR through its world-facing camera, but not its user-facing camera.

-For more information about AR Foundation, see the AR Foundation package documentation.
+For more information about AR Foundation, refer to the AR Foundation package documentation.

 Unity Mars